Rest Assured

 Takeaway

 One major concern in our approach is: “Are those technology-mediated experiences what animals want to experience or are they rather what humans want for them and for themselves?”
 In face-to-face interactions with humans, dogs commonly initiate desirable interactions with their owners.
 “Rest Assured” was conceived to solve an intrinsically human-centered problem, though its framework acknowledges the impact that pet dogs may have on their owner’s physical and mental wellbeing.
-We plan on recruiting participants with anxious home-alone dogs, assessing user needs through interviews, conducting comparative, longitudinal study with dogs and their owners in their naturalistic environment.

 Special thanks to